-One of your major goals with converting traffic should be collecting an email address.
-Email converts at a 4X higher rate than other traffic sources making it your most effective for driving sales.
+One of your major goals in converting traffic should be collecting an email address.
+Email converts at a 4X higher rate than other traffic sources, making it the most effective for driving sales.

 If All Else Fails…

-Here are a couple of options for when you’ve tried everything else.
+Here are a few options for when you’ve tried everything else.

-- The product was wrong for your market
+- The product is wrong for your market

 - The inventory is packaged and undamaged